Copyright © Ministry of Health Singapore. All Rights Reserved.

 Tasty and very convenient fast food items like burgers and nuggets are popular choices.
 Fast food does provide nutrients, for example, burgers contain carbohydrates, protein, iron and B vitamins.

-Unfortunately, many popular fast food choices are high in calories, fat, saturated fat, cholesterol, salt and sugar.
-Eating these foods often and in large portions will tip your nutrient intake way off the right balance.
+Unfortunately, many popular fast food choices are high in calories, fat, saturated fat, salt and sugar.
+Eating these foods often and in large portions will cause weight gain and increase your risk of health conditions such as heart disease, and diabetes.

 If and when you want to eat at a fast-food restaurant, try to make special orders for your food.
 Ask for more vegetables or even ask them to leave out sauces such as mayonnaise.

-Try not to upsize your meals even though it seems like a good deal for the money you spend.
+Do not to upsize your meals even though it seems like a good deal for the money you spend.
 Practice healthy eating by replacing items in sets with healthier choices.
-For example, select water, juice or milk instead of sweetened drinks.
+For example, select water, milk or sugar-free drinks instead of sugar sweetened drinks.
 Instead of fries, ask for a salad or corn cup to accompany your meal.

 You probably do not eat much at mealtimes, but graze through the day on snacks.
 Crackers, crisps, biscuits, cookies, doughnuts, muffins and more.
 These are just a few of your favourite tidbits.